 The bond that goes all the way back

 Cannabis has been a part of Ayurveda from the very start.
 It is considered as one of the five sacred plants in the scriptures that is used to make Soma, an elixir for immortality.
-In Ayurveda, Cannabis is considered as a plant of high medicinal value that helps heal ailments like high blood pressure, gut issues, loss of appetite, insomnia, diarrhoea, phlegm etc. Written around 2000 BC, the Atharva Veda, a compilation of 20 books on knowledge and daily Vedic practices, is where one finds the earliest known mention of Cannabis.
+In Ayurveda, Cannabis is considered as a plant of high medicinal value that helps heal ailments like high blood pressure, gut issues, loss of appetite, insomnia, diarrhoea, phlegm etc. Written around 2000 BC, the Atharva Veda, a compilation of 20 books on knowledge and daily Vedic practices, is where one finds the earliest known mention of Hemp Leaf Extract.
 As a sacred guardian, used in yagna or ritual fire, to ward off demons, evil forces and enemy powers.
 It was also considered as a liberator and source of joy and happiness, used to cure diseases and relieve anxiety

 The Sushruta Samhita is another foundational Ayurvedic text, that details the various uses of Cannabis.
 Written by the Father of Surgery and Indian Medicine, Sushrut, it mentions the use of purified Cannabis or "Shudha Bhanga" as an anaesthetic for surgical procedures.
 Compiled between 100 - 200 BCE, the Charak Samhita is a Vedic text that mentions the use of Cannabis or Vijaya for treating conditions of pain, pyrexia as well as for the purpose of sedation and anesthetization during surgeries.